Soylonestar/Freezer-Test-Code-Board-2.2/README.md

 Another thing is we commented/erased some LED code becasue the RED_LED is overridden by the OC1B Timer so, it'll just blink with the timer. <br />

 6/12/2024 <br />
+So I changed the resistor values, their approximated values are 2682 ohms and 998 ohms.
+Which is close.
+After installing and recalculating constant again, we have